Accessing the Cart

 # Line Items

 A cart’s contents are represented by line items.
-Line items are typically populated from purchasables when they are added to the cart, but custom line items can also be created on-the-fly.
+Line items are typically populated and refreshed from purchasables when they are added to the cart, but custom line items can also be created on-the-fly.
 5.1.0+

-Out-of-the-box, line items variant, and have a quantity, description, notes, a calculated subtotal, options, adjustments (like tax and shipping costs), and other metadata.
+Out-of-the-box, most line items represent a variant, and have a quantity, description, notes, a calculated subtotal, options, adjustments (like tax and shipping costs), and other metadata.
 Most importantly, though, the line item retains a reference to its purchasable so that it can be refreshed with the latest information from your store while the customer is shopping.
+Donations are also added to the cart as line items.

 In the event a product or variant is altered or deleted after a customer checks out, enough information is memoized on each line item to reconstruct what was purchased, and how much was paid.
 Some of this is recorded directly on the line item (like prices and its physical attributes), and some is stored as metadata (like options and snapshots).